-As at June 30, 2019, the Company had cash and cash equivalents of \$105,430 and negative working capital of \$392,430.
+As at September 30, 2019, the Company had cash and cash equivalents of \$614,643 and working capital of \$537,003.

-On July 16, 2019 the Company announced its intention to undertake a non-brokered private placement of up to 13,333,333 units at a price \$0.075 per unit, for aggregate gross proceeds of up to \$1,000,000.
-Each unit will consist of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months following the closing.
-All securities issued pursuant to the private placement will be subject to a four-month hold period.
-The \$360,000 in subscription advances disclosed in the Company's October 11, 2018 press release are expected to re- invest under the placement.
-Proceeds of the private placement will be used to settle outstanding debts and to investigate new business opportunities.
-It is not anticipated that any finder's fees will be paid in connection with the placement.
-Finalization of the placement is subject to receipt of TSX-Venture Exchange approval.
+Early in September 2019 the Company i) completed a non-brokered private placement of 8,533,333 units at a price \$0.075 per unit, for aggregate gross proceeds of up to \$\$640,000 and ii) issued 4,800,000 units at \$0.075 per unit to repay \$360,000 of investment advances received in late 2018.
+Each unit consists of one common share of the Company, and one common share purchase warrant entitling the holder to acquire one common share at a price of \$0.10 per common share for 24 months.
+Proceeds will be used to settle outstanding debts and to investigate new business opportunities.
 The Company will need further financing to support any exploration/development activities it wishes to pursue.
 There is no guarantee that such financing can be found or that if found, it would not result in dilution to current shareholders.